Hikers, Hunters, Horseback Riders, Mountain Bikers

 Connecticut Hunting Seasons

 Hunting is regulated by the Department of Energy and Environmental Protection as part of its comprehensive wildlife management program.
-Listings of all seasons and pertinent regulations are published annually in the Connecticut Hunting and Trapping Guide and the Migratory Bird Hunting Guide, which are available from town clerk or DEEP offices.
+Listings of all seasons and pertinent regulations are published annually in the Connecticut Hunting and Trapping Guide and the Migratory Bird Hunting Guide, which are available online and also at town halls, DEEP offices, and license vendor agents.

 Hunting Season Dates: PEAK HUNTING ACTIVITY for small game and deer occurs from the THIRD SATURDAY IN OCTOBER THROUGH DECEMBER.
 Early morning hours (before 9:00 AM) are the most active hunting times, especially on Saturdays and holidays.

 Sunday Hunting: Licensed archery deer hunters can hunt on private land only on Sundays in ALL Deer Management Zones (zone map).
 All archery deer hunting on Sundays must take place at least 40 yards away from blazed hiking trails.
 Sunday hunting also is allowed on licensed private shooting preserves when the operator has permission from the town.

 Hunting Areas: Hunting is allowed at: 1) specified state-owned lands (state forests, wildlife management areas), 2) privately-owned land where landowners have granted permission, 3) permit-regulated hunting areas, 4) state-leased hunting areas, 5) registered private shooting preserves, and 6) lakes, rivers, and tidal wetlands during waterfowl hunting seasons.
 Hunting does not occur at most state parks.
 Consult the current Connecticut Hunting and Trapping Guide or the CT Interactive Hunting Area Map for a listing of state-owned, state-leased, and permit-regulated lands that are open to hunting.

 Private Property: Many private landowners allow hunting on their property.
 All hunters are required to obtain permission from the landowner before hunting.
 Sportsmen, as well as hikers, are encouraged to develop a responsible and open relationship with the landowner.
 As a landowner, if you suspect that unauthorized hunting is occurring on your property, call the DEEP Environmental Conservation Police T.I.P. hotline for assistance (1-800-842-HELP).